snakster/cpp.react/reference/Algorithm.h/Changed.md

  - {name: Algorithm.h, url: 'reference/Algorithm.h/'}
 ---

-// Emits token when target signal was changed
+Emits a token when the target signal was changed.

 ## Syntax
 {% highlight C++ %}